FHantke/brave-browser-wiki/Rust-code.md

 Since 1.58 brave-core has used the upstream chromium build system for rust code.
 All code must be in-tree, with 3rd-party crates (libraries) vendored under either `brave/third_party/rust` or upstream in `src/third_party/rust`.
 We largely follow the [chromium guidelines](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/adding_to_third_party.md#Rust) for determining acceptable use, although we have some components (SKUs, Speedreader, STAR) implemented in rust.
 Please contact Clifton and Brian Johnson when planning any new work involving substantial Rust code.

 There is a `gnrt` tool included with chromium which helps maintain the rust sub-tree.
 It extracts information from Cargo.toml files, downloads any referenced third-party packages and generates an equivalent BUILD.gn, which must then be checked into the tree.
-See the [instructions](https://chromium.googlesource.com/chromium/src/tools/+/refs/heads/main/crates/README.md) for how to build and run this tool.
+See the [instructions](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/rust.md#Updating-existing-third_party-crates) for how to build and run this tool.

 Instead of `cargo`, our build calls `rustc` directly based on the description in the accompanying BUILD.gn files.
 However, cargo tooling can often be used for local testing and verification.

 ## Updating a dependency

 Since brave v1.65.79 we have patched `gnrt` to support our two-level third_party/rust tree.
 To update depencencies, change the required version in the relevant Cargo.toml and/or update the project-level `third_party/rust/chromium_crates_io/Cargo.lock` e.g. by running `cargo update -p <depname>` in that directory.
-Then one can run `gnrt vendor` to update the third-party source packages followed by `gnrt gen` to update the build description and metadata.
+Then run `gnrt vendor` to update the third-party source packages followed by `gnrt gen` to update the build description and metadata.
 Review and commit the changes.
 Note that `gnrt vendor` will remove obsolete packages as well as adding new ones.

 gnrt currently expects to be invoked from the top-level (chromium) `src` directory and won't work from inside the brave-core repository.